mtumilowicz/git-notes/README.md

 ## recovery and history
+* Remember, anything that is committed in Git can almost always be recovered.
+Even commits that were on branches that were deleted or commits that were overwritten with an --amend commit can be recovered
+  * However, anything you lose that was never committed is likely never to be seen again.
 * reset
+    * An easier way to think about reset and checkout is through the mental frame of Git being a content manager of three different trees.
+      * By “tree” here, we really mean “collection of files”, not specifically the data structure
+      * Tree                  Role
+        HEAD                  Last commit snapshot, next parent
+        Index                 Proposed next commit snapshot // staging area Working Directory     Sandbox
+    * reset
+      * The first thing reset will do is move what HEAD points to
+      * This isn’t the same as changing HEAD itself (which is what checkout does)
+      * reset moves the branch that HEAD is pointing to
+        * This means if
+          HEAD is set to the master branch (i.e. you’re currently on the master branch), running git reset 9e5e6a4 will start by making master point to 9e5e6a4
+      1. Move the branch HEAD points to (stop here if --soft).
+      2. Make the index look like HEAD (stop here unless --hard).
+      3. Make the working directory look like the index.
     * There are times when you’ve made changes to files in the working directory but you don’t want to commit these changes.
       * Perhaps you added debugging statements to files and have now committed a fix, so you want to reset all the files that haven’t been com-